 IHC Mining are an industry leading Mineral Sands Engineering Consultancy with over 100 years of mineral sands and execution experience.
-The Study Team selected for the project is led by Engineers that have worked directly on the RDG Lucky Bay mine project within the last 2.5 years.
+The Study Team selected for the project is led by Engineers that have worked directly on the RDG Lucky Bay garnet mine project within the last few years.
 It is anticipated that learnings from this project will be applied to HVY's study, providing HVY with an industry leading outcome.

 The PGSS and PEA was completed with the results released in September 2022.
 The PGSS demonstrated a robust value proposition that warrants further study to Prefeasibility Study (PFS) level.
-A PFS scope has been prepared and costed.
-It is anticipated that the PFS will commence in Q4 2023.
+A PFS scope commenced in Q4 2023 and was paused in Q2 2024.
+This pause has allowed the Company to explore alternate capital equipment suppliers which may lead to a significant capital cost reduction for the project.
+It is anticipated the PFS will recommence in Q3 2024.

-In summary the Port Gregory Project requires \$110m capex to establish a mining and processing operation as well as export infrastructure for the US market.
+In summary the Port Gregory Project was based on \$110m capex to establish a mining and processing operation as well as export infrastructure for the US market.
 The Project will generate a NPV8 \$253m, IRR 33% and payback of 4.2 years.
 Life of mine revenue is \$1.59B with a mine life of 16 years (averaging 141kt garnet and 6kt ilmenite per annum).